SilbigerLab/pH_Spec/Protocols/README.md

 1. Save as a protocol file .spr using the following as a guideline: (name)_(date)_Protocol.spr
 1. To save your read data as a data file, follow the same process, but save as a data file .sda
     1. You can open a data file in SoftMax Pro to work with your data later in the program and subsequently export later on using the above steps.

-<a name="pH_SOP"></a>
-## Protocol for measuring pH on the spectrophotometer using m-cresol Purple dye

-**Tris Read**

-1. Before measuring absorbance of your seawater samples, first check that both the spec is functioning normally and m-cresol dye is still providing accurate results.
-2. When setting up your plate map,